-The RKA project will create change in the ACT Health Care System to make it more inclusive of people with impaired decision making ability.
+The RKA project will create change in the ACT Health Care System to make it more inclusive of people who require support to make decisions.
 RKA will embed supported decision making within health services to ensure people have the support they need to make health care decisions.
 It will ensure people with disability are connected and have the information they need to make decisions about their health.

-The RKA project begins July 2017.
+The RKA project began in July 2017.
 It is funded through the NDIS ILC Program.

 Past SDM Project Work

 Supported Decision Making is for people who may need support to make decisions.
 They may need support because their decision making capacity is impaired due to age, disability, acquired brain injury or mental illness.